 Walking Brewery Tour in Ballard

 Did you know that Seattle has the second most breweries of any city in the United States (my hometown of Chicago holds the title on that one!)?
-The trendy Ballard neighborhood is lucky enough to be home to a TON of them- in fact, it has 14 breweries in just one square mile!
+The trendy Ballard neighborhood is lucky enough to be home to a TON of them- in fact, it has a whopping 14 breweries in just one square mile!

 Even if you’re not quite ambitious enough to partake in that program, stopping at a brewery here is a great way to get a peek into local life, usually see a bunch of cute dogs, and get a tasty beer.
 My favorite breweries in Ballard are Rueben’s Brews; Urban Family Brewing Company (THEY HAVE BEER SLUSHIES!!); and Lucky Envelope.